George Washington Bust

 Facts

-About George Washington Bust
+About the George Washington Bust

 Washington state is the only state named after a U.S. president.
 It is named in honor of George Washington.
-To reflect this, the Capitol Campus has two memorials dedicated to our country’s first president, one being this giant bronze George Washington Bust and the other being an American White Elm tree.
+To reflect this, the Capitol Campus has two memorials dedicated to our country’s first president, one being this giant bronze George Washington Bust on the second floor of the Legislative Building, and the other being an American White Elm tree.

-In 1984, the Mother Joseph Foundation donated the bust sculpted by Avard Tennyson Fairbanks to the state Legislature.
-The statue is on the second floor of the Legislative Building.
 Countless visitors—especially children on field trips—enjoyed rubbing George Washington’s nose for good luck.
 The state cleaned the bust and repaired damage to the nose in 2016, and touching the nose is no longer permitted.

 About the artist